molily/molily.de/_testing-angular/testing-components-with-children.md

 Using a test id makes the element type arbitrary.
 This makes tests more robust in other case.
 When testing the existence of child Components though, it is the element type that invokes the child.

 Our spec still lacks an expectation.
 The query method returns a `DebugElement` or `null`.
-We simply assert that the return value is truthy:
+We simply expect the return value to be truthy:

 ```typescript
 it('renders an independent counter', () => {